Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 # Roblox Arcane Odyssey - Background Fishing Macro

 A sophisticated fishing automation script for Roblox Arcane Odyssey that works even when the game window is in the background.
-Features automatic fishing, hunger management, and emergency stop capabilities.
+Features automatic fishing, hunger management, Discord notifications with screenshots, and emergency stop capabilities.

+---

+## 🎯 CRITICAL: RESOLUTION-DEPENDENT DETECTION

+### ⚠️ **IMAGE DETECTION ACCURACY DEPENDS HEAVILY ON YOUR MONITOR RESOLUTION**

+**THIS IS THE #1 REASON WHY THE MACRO MAY NOT WORK FOR YOU!**

+The provided detection images (`point.png`, `fish.png`, etc.) were taken at a **specific game resolution and graphics settings**.
+If your game runs at a **different resolution**, the template matching will have **poor accuracy** or **fail completely**.

+**Why this matters:**
+- Template matching compares pixel patterns
+- Different resolutions = different pixel patterns
+- Even small resolution differences can cause mismatches
+- Graphics settings (quality, brightness) also affect matching

+**SOLUTION:**
+1. **TEST FIRST** with the provided images
+2. **If detection fails**, you **MUST** retake screenshots at **YOUR** resolution
+3. See the [Detection Images Setup](#detection-images-setup) section below

 ---